Royal Road Minerals (CVE:RYR) Trading Up 4.5% – Here’s Why

-Royal Road Minerals Limited (CVE:RYR – Get Free Report)’s share price shot up 4.5% during mid-day trading on Monday .
-The company traded as high as C$0.12 and last traded at C$0.12.
-25,500 shares traded hands during trading, a decline of 64% from the average session volume of 70,360 shares.
+Shares of Royal Road Minerals Limited (CVE:RYR – Get Free Report) traded up 4.5% during trading on Tuesday .
+The stock traded as high as C$0.12 and last traded at C$0.12.
+25,500 shares were traded during mid-day trading, a decline of 64% from the average session volume of 70,360 shares.
 The stock had previously closed at C$0.11.

 Royal Road Minerals Trading Up 4.5 %